jakebalek25/SMT_data_challenge24/README.md

 Submitted to the 2024 SMT Data Challenge Undergraduate Division.

-## SMT DC Rules
+## SMT Data
-This file contains the highlighted rules
+The data cannot be uploaded due to the extremely large nature of the datasets.
+Please contact me to gain access to the data at jakebalek@gmail.com